 In the end, I decided to purchase this air fryer.
 It took a lot of research to feel completely confident in my purchasing decision.
 There were so many slight feature variations to consider between the different models and brands.
 Honestly, I wish someone would have just told me that this was the right model for my family!

-With this in mind, I'm going to fill you in on everything you need to consider when purchasing an air fryer.
+With this in mind, I'm going to fill you in on everything you need to consider when purchasing the best air fryer size for you.
 And, of course, why I recommend the Philips Airfryer line of Compact, XL and XXL models.

 How does an air fryer work?

 You might still be wondering how an air fryer actually works.
 Don't worry - I’m sure you’re not alone.
 It has a somewhat misleading name, so let’s unpack that for a minute.

 An air fryer isn’t really a fryer at all.
 Not in the traditional sense anyway.
 Unlike a deep fryer, an air fryer relies on a fan to move hot air around its small contained food basket.